dmbarbour/glas/docs/GlasNamespaces.md

 # Glas Namespaces

 For glas configurations and applications, we need modular namespaces with support for overrides, name shadowing, and robust access control.
 Other useful features include lazy extraction of needed definitions and staged metaprogramming within the namespace.
-Namespaces can express recursive definitions, but whether recursion is permitted also depends on the program model.
+Namespaces can express recursive definitions, though the extent to which recursion is permitted may depend on the program model.

 This document proposes a simple namespace model to support these goals, based primarily on prefix-oriented translations of names.
-I assume definitions and lazy load expressions are both represented using an [abstract assembly](AbstractAssembly.md).
-This enables us to precisely recognize and rewrite names within definitions, and also capture translations for localization or redirects.
-We can reduce translations to a single lazy pass to control overhead for rewrites.
+I assume definitions are expressed using an [abstract assembly](AbstractAssembly.md), but we could substitute any representation that lets us precisely recognize and rewrite names.
+Abstract assembly can also capture future translations into a 'localization', which is valuable in context of 'eval'.

+Some important features of this namespace model include monotonicity, idempotence, and the ability to compose translations into a single pass.
+I'm still contemplating built-in support for lazy loading and macros versus pushing those features to the compilation model.
+There are some potential errors

 ## Proposed Model

 We'll represent the namespace using plain old glas data, with support for deferred computations.
 This doesn't structurally prevent risk of name conflicts, type errors, staging errors, and divergence.
 But we'll generally evaluate NS at compile time, report warnings through logs, and also continue evaluation in presence of minor errors.

         type NS
-            = df:(Map of Name to Expr)                      # define
+            = df:(Map of Name to (Set of Expr))             # define
             | ap:(NS, List of MX)                           # apply
             | lz:(TL, Set of NS)                            # lazy
-            | ld:(TL, Set of Expr)                          # load

         type MX
             = mx:(TL, Set of NS)                            # mix or patch
             | at:(LN, List of MX)                           # translate MX

         type TL = (mv?MV, ln?LN)                            # translate
-        type MV = Map of Prefix to (Prefix | DROP)          # move map type LN = Map of Prefix to Prefix                   # link map
+        type MV = Map of Prefix to (Prefix | DROP | WARN)   # move map type LN = Map of Prefix to (Prefix | WARN)          # link map

         type Set = List                     # ignore order and dups type Name = Symbol                  # assumed prefix unique
-        type Prefix = Symbol                # empty up to full name type Symbol = Bitstring             # byte aligned, no NULL type DROP = NULL (0x00)             # remove the definition type Map = Trie                     # a NULL byte separator type Expr = AST                     # via abstract assembly
+        type Prefix = Symbol                # empty up to full name type Symbol = Bitstring             # byte aligned, no NULL type DROP = NULL DEL (0x00 0x7F)    # remove the definition type WARN = NULL 'w' (0x00 0x77)    # remove with a warning type Map = Trie                     # a NULL byte separator type Expr = AST                     # via abstract assembly

 Namespace constructors (NS):

 * *define (df)* - Provide set of definitions as dictionary.
 Canonical form of evaluated NS.
+We can represent a set of ambiguous definitions, but in most contexts this results in ambiguity errors or warnings.
-* *apply (ap)* - Express namespace as a series of patches on another namespace.
-This is convenient when abstracting patches as operations on a namespace.
+* *apply (ap)* - Express namespace as a series of simple patches on another namespace.
-* *lazy (lz)* - Express a namespace as a lazy translation on a lazy union of namespaces.
-This is useful to defer computation, and as an intermediate state in namespace evaluation.
+* *lazy (lz)* - Express a namespace as a deferred translation and union of NS fragments.
-* *load (ld)* - Express namespace as a macro to be expanded and integrated.
-Each Expr should evaluate *within the partial namespace* to a `(Set of NS, Set of Expr)` pair.
-The output is the set of NS, while the continuation is the set of Expr.
-Essentially evaluates to `lz:(TL, Set of NS), ld:(TL, Set of Expr)`.

 Patch constructors (MX):

-* *mix (mx)* - This is the basic concrete patch.
-It first applies a translation to the target namespace, e.g. to delete or override names, then inserts new definitions.
+* *mix (mx)* - This is the basic patch.
+It first applies a translation to the target namespace, e.g. to delete or override names, then inserts new definitions via NS.
-* *at (at)* - Translate a patch to apply to modified representation of the namespace.
-This provides a basis for abstraction and reuse of patches, e.g. applying a patch to an abstract hierarchical component, or applying a patch as a function on a namespace computing from abstract 'lhs.' to 'rhs.'.
+* *at (at)* - Translates a sequence of patches to apply to different locations within the namespace.
+This supports limited abstraction of patches.

 Description of namespace translations (TL):

 * *move (mv)* - rewrites keys of 'df' based on longest matching prefix.
-Can also remove with special target NULL.
+Based on special targets, we can also remove the name with or without warnings.
 * *link (ln)* - rewrites names and localizations within Exprs based on longest matching prefix.
+Based on special targets, we can also raise a warning if a name or prefix is unexpectedly in use, and replace it by an invalid name.

 ## Prefix Unique Names

 Prefix-based rewrites make it difficult to work with "pea" without also touching "pear" and "pearl".
-To resolve this problem, a front-end compiler can add a reserved suffix to ensure no full name is a prefix of another full name.
-For example, we can easily rename or remove "pea.!" without touching "pear.!" and "pearl.!".
-Also, we can easily detect when prefix uniqueness is violated and log a warning.
+To resolve this problem, we use a simple name mangling scheme: add a reserved suffix to each name that guarantees names are not prefixes of other names.
+I propose ".!" for this role.
+We can easily rename or remove "pea.!" without touching "pear.!" and "pearl.!".
+Additionally, we can raise a warning if we discover any names are not prefix-unique when constructing the namespace.

-*Note:* I propose ".!" to align with conventions for hierarchical structure.
-This effectively treats definition of "pea" as included in "pea.\*", allowing us to rewrite both with prefix "pea.".
-This will simplify import lists.
-I choose '!' simply as the first printable character for lexicographic sort, but we could use something else.

-## Conflicting Definitions

-A conflict occurs where two or more 'df' introduce the same name with different Exprs.
-There is no conflict when they agree on the Expr.
-When a conflict is detected, we should report a warning or error.
-In contexts where computation must continue, we can resolve the conflict by choosing one version, favoring the version we've already observed via load or lazy extraction.

-*Note:* I considered a variation where I aggregate proposed definitions into a set.
-This seems useful for expressing into multimethods, tables, or constraint systems.
-However, it made it a lot more awkward to determine when we're done with a definition.
-I've decided to express these via design patterns instead; see *Composing Definitions*.

 ## Translation Patterns